openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 Prices from the past 24 hours and all forthcoming prices will be stored.
 Any changes that impact published prices (e.g. selecting or deselecting VAT Profile) will result in the replacement of persisted prices within this period.

-#### Net Tariff
+#### Grid Tariff

-Discounts are automatically taken into account for channel `net-tariff` so that it represents the actual price.
+Discounts are automatically taken into account for channel `grid-tariff` so that it represents the actual price.

 The tariffs are downloaded using pre-configured filters for the different [Grid Company GLN's](#global-location-number-of-the-grid-company).
 If your company is not in the list, or the filters are not working, they can be manually overridden.
-To override filters, the channel `net-tariff` has the following configuration parameters:
+To override filters, the channel `grid-tariff` has the following configuration parameters:

 | Name            | Type    | Description                                                                                                                      | Default | Required | Advanced |
 |-----------------|---------|----------------------------------------------------------------------------------------------------------------------------------|---------|----------|----------|